chrismaille/outpak/docs/source/tutorial.rst

 Tutorial
 ========

-This document will explain how to install Outpak_ and make the first use in your project.
+This document will explain how to install Outpak_ and use it in your projects.

 Installing Outpak
 -----------------